raul23/vocab-augmentor/README.md

 - **Audio Pronunciation**: Adds pronunciation sounds for new words using `MeloTTS` for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.

   For Portuguese text-to-speech, `facebook/mms-tts-por` is used.
+Sound files are saved as `.wav.`
 - **Example Sentence Generation**: Generates two example sentences for each segmented word using one of the large language models (`Gemini 1.0 Pro` or `llama 3-8b`).
 - **Selective Module Installation**: Modules are installed only when needed for